-- 6.4 It is possible for a complaint to concern more than one issue; in total 120 issues were the subject of complaints this year.
-By far the issue most frequently complained about was the adequacy of the service being provided.
-Each complaint offers opportunities for learning for the service as a whole or the individual worker concerned with the aim that improvements can be made where difficulties have been identified. - 6.5 The figures above should be viewed in the context of the total number of services being provided, as well as the need to prioritise vital pieces of work which can result in complaints elsewhere - 6.6 Complaints which were placed within the 'inadequate Service' category include concerns about frequent changes of worker resulting in a lack of consistency and progress, the level of contact and quality of work from an allocated worker, punctuality of support workers and complaints about the quality of contact arrangements. - 6.7 Complaints about 'staff attitude' concerned comments made by staff and the attitudes presented in their work; these concerns are addressed and challenged when they arise. - 6.8 The one complaint concerning racial discrimination was made by a boy with the full support of his residential home staff because of racist remarks made to him by another resident.
-The young person had been informed of his right to report the actions to the complaint.
-The matter was eventually resolved by the abuser moving to another placement. - 6.9 Some of the remaining issues complained about involved: - - Young people in residential units complaining about the conduct of fellow residents and the impact that this has on them.
-Care has to be taken when resolving these to consider the rights and needs of the other young person involved.
+6.4 It is possible for a complaint to concern more than one issue; in total 115 issues were the subject of complaints this year.
+Four issues figure prominently as those most complained about and inadequate service and staff attitude may stand out as too heavily represented.
+These are, however, likely to figure prominently when it is considered that the Directorate will be engaged making decisions that people disagree with or being appropriately involved in difficult and complex situations.
+Each complaint offers opportunities for learning for the service as a whole or the individual worker concerned with the aim that improvements can be made where difficulties have been identified.

-- Complaints that workers have been slow to or simply failed to provide important information to parents and carers. - A complaint that a worker had (accidentally) divulged a parent's address in a meeting to a relative who they wanted to avoid outside of contacts organised by the Local Authority. - A complaint from an Independent Reviewing Officer that a child was about to move placement, only to move again shortly after because the (new) carers had a holiday booked.
-The change of placement was postponed. - Further delays in moves have been agreed to either rationalise moves or to allow the needs of the young person to be reconsidered. - Complaints have been received about the arrangements to be made for young people with significant learning difficulties to transfer to the support of Adult Services. - We have received complaints from parents who have considerable difficulty in accepting the new legal status of their child and who wish to raise issues; we will support as best we can without undermining the plan for the child and their right to stability.
+- 6.5 The figures above should be viewed in the context of the total number of services being provided, as well as the need to prioritise vital pieces of work which can result in complaints elsewhere - 6.6 Complaints which were placed within the 'inadequate Service' category include concerns about frequent changes of worker resulting in a lack of consistency and progress, the level of contact and quality of work from an allocated worker, punctuality of support workers and complaints about the quality of contact arrangements. - 6.7 Complaints about 'staff attitude' concerned comments made by staff and the attitudes presented in their work; these concerns are addressed and, if necessary, challenged when they arise. - 6.8 Some of the remaining issues complained about involved: - - Complaints that the Local Authority have sided in disputes within families. - A complaints that children have needed to be moved from their placement because necessary checks on numbers were not completed first. - A complaint that a young person did not have sufficient savings. - Complaints that parents have not been involved in statutory processes. - Complaints about moves of placement. - Complaints from people whom the Local Authority has concerns about joining families and has intervened to provide advice. - Complaints about delays in completing important work. - A complaint from a parent whose contact has been altered after they had been overheard talking about absconding with their child from a specified contact. - Complaints from young people who are moving towards indepence and who would wish their current arrangements to continue.